I love making these laser cut designs and thought it would work well as wedding table numbers.

 Recommended Materials for Cricut Table Numbers

 Cardstock – I find the shimmer heavy cardstock to be the best for this because of the aesthetic but also the weight of the paper and finish tends to not catch on the mat after it has been cut.
 This is a subtle detail but it makes a difference.
-Here is a couple that I like.
-The second recollections brand comes in multiple colors and is a extra heavy weight:
+Here are some of my favorite brands:

 If you prefer just a table number, here’s a couple of cute ones:

 Template – I’ve included my leaves lace table numbers template set for free.
 It is in my resource library.